-Users and stakeholders with requests for software changes and/or feedback shall address their concerns to the HMIS Lead's HMIS Project Manager and/or the HMIS Steering Committee.
-Requests for new data elements or questions shall be directed to the HMIS Lead and are not considered Software changes.
+Users and stakeholders with requests for software changes and/or feedback shall address their concerns to the RIHMIS Team and/or the HMIS Steering Committee.
+Requests for new data elements or questions shall be directed to the HMIS Lead-and are not considered Software changes.